Gauge symmetry breaking with fluxes and natural Standard Model structure from exceptional GUTs in F-theory: Review of F-theory

 in a basis of independent vertical homology classes $S_{0 \alpha}, S_{\alpha \beta}, S_{i \alpha}$.
 Here $\kappa^{ij}$ is the inverse Killing metric of the gauge algebra, which is also the Cartan matrix $C^{ij}$ for ADE groups.
 Note that the products here are taken in the base; for convenience, in general we will not mention explicitly the space where the products are taken, as the space ($\hat{Y}$ or $B$) is already clear from context.
 This is clearly resolution independent; indeed, the quadruple intersection numbers involved in this matrix have long been known in these cases for general bases and gauge factors (see, e.g., \cite{Grimm:2011sk}).

-Perhaps more remarkably, this resolution invariance of $M_{\rm red}$ up to a choice of basis continues to hold even when there are homologically nontrivial surfaces $S_{ij}$, which usually (with the exceptions of the cases mentioned in the preceding footnote) correspond to ``matter surfaces'' that can support chiral matter.
+Perhaps more remarkably, this resolution invariance of $M_{\rm red}$ up to a choice of basis appears to hold even when there are homologically nontrivial surfaces $S_{ij}$, which usually (with the exceptions of the cases mentioned in the preceding footnote) correspond to ``matter surfaces'' that can support chiral matter.
 In this case, the general form of $M_{\rm red}$ in a basis of independent classes $S_{0 \alpha}, S_{\alpha \beta}, S_{i \alpha}, S_{ij}$ is

-While naively the elements marked with $*$ are resolution-dependent, it was found in \cite{Jefferson:2021bid} that up to an integer change of basis, the matrices $M_{\rm red}$ given by (\ref{eq:mr-matter}) for any two distinct resolutions $\hat{Y}, \hat{Y}'$ of a singular geometry $Y$ are equivalent.
-Furthermore, there is a rational change of basis under which $M_{\rm red}$ can be put in a canonical form
+While naively the elements marked with $*$ are resolution-dependent, it was observed in \cite{Jefferson:2021bid} that up to an integer change of basis, the matrices $M_{\rm red}$ given by (\ref{eq:mr-matter}) for distinct resolutions $\hat{Y}, \hat{Y}'$ of a singular geometry $Y$ are equivalent in many classes of examples, and it was conjectured that this resolution-independence always holds.
+Furthermore, given the form (\ref{eq:mr-matter}) there is a rational change of basis under which $M_{\rm red}$ can be put in a canonical form

 Here, $M_{\rm phys}$ is a matrix that in general encodes the relations between fluxes and chiral matter; for any particular choice of gauge group $G$, $M_{\rm phys}$ can be expressed in terms of characteristic data of the gauge divisor and canonical class of the base.
 Note that because the transformation matrix $U$ is generally rational, the appropriate lattice on which this canonical form acts for physical flux configurations is generally a finite index sublattice of $\Z^{N}$, where $N = h^{2, 2}_{\rm vert} (\hat{Y})$.